bramoscazares/IndividualAssignment/README.txt

     This class starts and ends the game.
 This class also handles user input and pass it to correlated methods.

 Room:
-    This class hold all the room information, as well as getters and setters.
+    This class hold all the room instance information, as well as getters and setters.

 Item:
-    This class hold all the item information, as well as getters and setters.
+    This class hold all the item instance information, as well as getters and setters.

 Puzzle:
-    This class hold all the room information, as well as getters and setters.
+    This class hold all the room instance information, as well as getters and setters.

+Monster:
+    This class hold all the monster instance information, as well as getters and setters.

 Player:
-    This class will hold player information.
-Currently, it only an ArrayList for the player's inventory.
+    This class hold all the player instance information, as well as getters and setters.

+playerData.txt:
+    This file is essential for running the program.
+It contains the player data that this project will interpret.
+    Each data point is separated with "=".

 rooms.txt:
     This file is essential for running the program.
 It contains the room data that this project will interpret.